BBCSS - TOPICS

 - What types of organizational structures, policies, practices and resources are needed to promote effective team science, in academic institutions, research centers, industry, and other settings?

-Sponsored by the National Science Foundation, the project began in October, 2012.
-A report will be issued in late 2014.
+Sponsored by the National Science Foundation and Elsevier, the project began in October, 2012.
+A report will be issued in late 2014 or early 2015.

 Dr. Nancy J. Cooke, Chair, Arizona State University